jdmaguire/nautilus-samples/http-ingest/README.md

 ## POST /{scope}/{stream}?key={key}

 Ingests the payload into Pravega.
-This will create the stream if it does not already exist and ingest the raw content of the http payload into Pravega.
+This will create the stream if it does not already exist and ingest the raw content of the http request body into Pravega.

 Parameters: